senotrusov/notes/arch-linux-installation.md

 ### Check system time

+!!! info inline end

+    For more details, see the Arch Wiki on [updating the system clock](https://wiki.archlinux.org/title/Installation_guide#Update_the_system_clock).

 Verify the current time and that NTP synchronization is active (handled automatically by `systemd-timesyncd` in the live environment).

-!!! info

-    For more details, see the Arch Wiki on [updating the system clock](https://wiki.archlinux.org/title/Installation_guide#Update_the_system_clock).

 ```sh
 timedatectl